 After getting into a car accident, one of the first steps you should take is to seek medical attention to be assessed for accident-related injuries.

-It’s important that accident victims seek medical treatment after an accident to attend to these injuries or get assessed for less visible injuries, such as a concussion or internal injury.
+According to Florida Statute § 627.736, you have 14 days to see a doctor after a car accident.
+It’s important that accident victims seek medical treatment within the 14 days to attend to these injuries or get assessed for less visible injuries, such as a concussion or internal injury.

-Statutes of limitations for car accident injuries vary by state.
-Depending on where you live in the United States, you may have anywhere from 72 hours to 14 days after an accident to seek medical attention.
+Statutes of limitations for car accident injuries are very specific for Florida.
+In Florida the sol(statute of limitations) is 14 days after an accident to seek medical attention.
 Going to a doctor within the right time frame helps ensure that your injuries will be eligible for insurance reimbursement.

 Why You Should See A Doctor Right Away